| Toronto Star, Saturday, March 14, 2009

 granted "safe haven" at the Canadian embassy for nearly

+a year.
 Inexplicably, Abdelrazik remains on a United Nations

 terror watch list.
 His lawyer believes he was jailed on